 - Food Handling: Only garden group members and those assisting with food distribution may handle products.
 Customers must not touch any produce or products before purchase or distribution.
 Consider pre-packaging produce into bags where possible.

-- Gloves: All gardeners/vendors and those assisting with processing transactions should wear protective gloves.
+- Gloves: All gardeners/vendors and those assisting with processing transactions must wear protective gloves.
 When possible, to prevent cross contamination, those handling transactions should be separate from those handling any produce or food products.

 - Sanitizing: All gardeners, and those assisting with food distribution operations, should sanitize their stands regularly, primarily wiping down tables, terminals, cash boxes, etc..